 “How about cheesecake?”
 Alan suggested, remembering how surprisingly delicious it was.

-Unsurprisingly, this ensued in an argument over which dessert was the best and what they were going to have tonight.
+Unsurprisingly, this started an argument over dessert.

 “Kids!”
-Mom said, loud enough that they all heard her.
-“We’re out of chocolate, we don’t have the right kind of cheese, and apple pie is too much work right now.
-Besides, we also don’t have enough apples.”
-She looked a little thoughtful and continued, “Grab the recipe books which we have, and if you can all decide on one thing, I’ll see about making it.”
+Wendy said, loud enough that they all heard her.
+“We’re all out of chocolate, we don’t have the right kind of cheese, and apple pie is too much work right now.
+Besides, we don’t have enough apples.”
+She looked a little thoughtful and continued, “Grab the recipe books on the bookshelf.
+If you can all decide on one thing, I’ll see about making it.”

 “Yes!”
-The kids shouted in unison, clapping, jumping, and pumping their fists in the air.
+The kids shouted in unison.
+They pumped their fists in the air while Anne clapped.

 “We've always got enough flour and sugar, but I’m not sure about other ingredients,” Mom said.
 Realizing they may be short on some ingredients; she opened the fridge and did a quick check on what they had.